Food Safety and Quality

 United States 100%

 Internal audits and inspections are also conducted by our FSQA team members.
-In 2022, we completed a second year of collecting and compiling data against our internal Global Food Safety and Quality Assurance Scorecard, which was developed to benchmark performance indicators across global operations and business units, bolster accomplishments by identifying areas of improvement, and encourage the pursuit of continuous and positive results.
+In 2023, we completed a third year of collecting and compiling data against our internal Global Food Safety and Quality Assurance Scorecard, which was developed to benchmark performance indicators across global operations and business units, bolster accomplishments by identifying areas of improvement, and encourage the pursuit of continuous and positive results.
 To determine the scorecard’s indicators, our Global FSQA team reviewed relevant standards, requirements, and metrics.
-Now, it evaluates 12 metrics across four priority pillars, including regulatory compliance, animal welfare and prevention of antimicrobial resistance, customer and consumer satisfaction, and product safety and quality.
+Now, it evaluates 11 metrics across four priority pillars, including regulatory compliance, animal welfare and prevention of antimicrobial resistance, customer and consumer satisfaction, and product safety and quality.
+For instances where there is a product recall to protect public health, we have standardized operating procedures that outline each step of the process to ensure all affected products are promptly tracked and removed from distribution channels.
+To inform our customers and consumers of a recall, we issue a notice that follows local government guidelines for communication.

 (SASB FB-MP-250a.1)